steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 ### IPluginBase

 The entry-point interface for any component class is [Steinberg::IPluginBase](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1IPluginBase.html).
 The host uses this interface to initialize and to terminate the Plug-in component.
-When the host initializes the Plug-in, it passes a so called context.
+When the host initializes the Plug-in, it **has to pass** a so called context.
 This context contains any interface to the host that the Plug-in will need to work.

 Purpose-specific interfaces